jsmanrique/grimoirelab-user-guide/docs/install/pip.md

 ```

 **Hardware**: Resources requirements depend on the number of projects and their size:
-- Plan for a minimum of 100GB of storage, 2 CPUs, and 8 GB of RAM for a analyzing a small project.
+- Plan for a minimum of 100GB of storage, 2 CPUs, and 8 GB of RAM for analyzing a small/medium size project.

 ## Use a Python virtual environment